alan-turing-institute/KnowledgeFlows/report/Comments.md

 * Transition that exceed 10 counts or >= than 10 ?
 [FIXED]

+* Make clear to explain what is symmetrical counts or not

 * Be clear of what the tables of total flows show (what are we counting).

 * Talk about percentage of non-zero entries.
 [DONE]